 (2) Despite subregulation (1)(i), where the part of a carriageway referred to in that paragraph is also designated for bus parking or as a bus terminus, a person may park an omnibus on that part of the carriageway for such reasonable time as is necessary in the course of a journey.

-(3) In subregulation (1) —
+(3) In subregulations (1) and (1A) —

-ACROD sticker means a parking sticker issued by ACROD Limited (Western Australian Division), a company limited by guarantee and incorporated in the Australian Capital Territory;
+disability parking permit means a current document issued by National Disability Services Limited (ACN 008 445 485), consisting of —

+(a) an Australian Disability Parking Permit; and

+(b) an ACROD Parking Program Card;

+footpath has the meaning given in the Road Traffic Code 2000 regulation 3(1);

+shared path has the meaning given in the Road Traffic Code 2000 regulation 3(1);

 taking up or setting down passengers does not include waiting for passengers.

+[Regulation 14 amended: Gazette 9 Sep 2016 p.
+3874-5 and 3878.]

+14A.
+Marking tyres

+(1) In this regulation —

+parked vehicle means a vehicle parked on the designated land.

+(2) A park management officer may mark a tyre of a parked vehicle with chalk or any other temporary substance for the purpose of determining the period of time that the vehicle has been parked on the designated land.

+(3) A person must not, without permission, remove a mark made under subregulation (2) from a tyre of a parked vehicle.

+Penalty for this subregulation: a fine of $1 500.

+[Regulation 14A inserted: Gazette 9 Sep 2016 p.
+3875.]

 15. Bicycles

 A person must not, without permission, ride a bicycle on the designated land except —